folundsoftdesign/python_samples/route_monitoring/README.md

 4) 'position'
 5) others

 Below we illustrate a slice of output from the function keep_prioritized_duplicates() in script_XX part_XX, to document that within each group of duplicates, only the highest ranking event in our hierachy of prioritized events is kept.
+When selecting between others we keep the first record.

 ```text